shilgam/tg-reposter/workflow_state.md

 ## Log
 <!-- AI appends detailed reasoning, tool output, and errors here -->
-2025-07-04: Step 7 completed for Item 14 (multi-media reposting).
-No documentation or usage example updates made per user decision.
-All plan steps complete; ready to transition to VALIDATE phase.
-Checklist for Step 7:
-- [x] Documentation reviewed
-- [x] No update required (user decision)
-- [x] Ready for VALIDATE phase
+2025-07-04: Real account E2E verification successful for Item 14 (multi-media reposting) in VALIDATE phase. make repost and make delete both completed with no errors.
+All verification commands succeeded.
+Ready to mark as COMPLETED.

 ## Workflow History